 Measure 11 was originally passed in 1994 to establish mandatory minimum sentencing guidelines, with no possibility of early release for good behavior, for a certain class of violent crimes.
 Those crimes include Manslaughter, Attempted Murder (and Attempted Aggravated Murder), Assault, Sex Abuse, Rape, Kidnapping, and other serious offenses.
-Another part of the bill included juveniles accused of violent crimes be tried in adult court, but that provision was changed two years ago by legislators.
+Another part of the bill included juveniles accused of violent crimes be tried in adult court, but that provision was changed by legislators.

 Potential Changes to Measure 11 Crimes